prebid/prebid-server/docs/bidders/tappx.md

 # Tappx Bidder

+## Parameters
-Please contact [Tappx](../../static/bidder-info/tappx.yaml) to get set up with the required parameters in order to send us your requests.

-Our operations team will provide
+Please contact [Tappx](../../static/bidder-info/tappx.yaml) to get set up.
+Our operations team will provide the 3 required parameters:
+- Tappx Key
+- Tappx Publisher Endpoint
+- Tappx Host URL

 **Note:** The Tappx prebid bidder only supports in app traffic at the moment